larabook/saderat/README.md

 Configuration file is placed in config/saderat.php right now , open it and enter your banks credential there.

-The bellow siniped code sends request to the bank and get token then redirects user to the bank interface:
+The bellow siniped code sends request to the bank and gets token then redirects user to the bank interface:

     try {